 This is great news!
 More people now not only have the option but are opting for plant-based meat over actual meat, which is a win for animal activism and the environment.
-With that said, even though plant-based meat products are completely safe for consumption, they aren’t health foods and yet they are being treated and consumed as if they were.
+With that said, even though plant-based meat products are completely safe for consumption, they aren’t healthy foods, and yet they are being treated and consumed as if they were.

 Good for the Environment, Not so Good for the Body

-Therefore, with a similar taste, texture, and look of red meat, plant-based burger patties also have some of those unhealthy highly-processed compounds such as saturated fat, high levels of sodium, and reduced-nutrient ingredients.
+Therefore, with a similar taste, texture, and look to red meat, plant-based burger patties also have some of those unhealthy highly-processed compounds such as saturated fat, high levels of sodium, and reduced-nutrient ingredients.

 Plant-Based Meat 101